gmile/gmile.github.io/_posts/2016-02-19-rails-state-of-mind-pt1.md

 published: true
 ---

 By brining up these memories, I want to explore where, when and how the "seed was planted".
 I want to understand what resulted in me having the values I have right now.
-And, ultimately, how did I come to change my attitute against developing using Ruby on Rails, which I will explore in later posts.
+And, ultimately, how did I come to change my attitude against developing using Ruby on Rails, which I will explore in later posts.

 So, here we go.